lhwdev/llang/README.md

 - **Code Refactoring**: modify fir then apply to fir -> ast -> cst -> token
 - **Diagnostics**: inspect ast / fir
 - **Diagnostics Fix**: modify following ast / fir

+## Incremental Parsing

+### General Idea

+When we add, modify, or delete one element, we invalidate the group it is in.
+Modification of child group does not affect parent group, or another children of that parent.
+In this way, we can skip most works.

+### Lexing

+For simplicity, we declare code change as one Patch(offset, deletedTextLength, newInsertedText).
+We need to set 'where to start lexing', which is as simple as finding the token that includes `offset`.
+Then we need to start lexing from there, but how can we get state?
+All lexing operations are carefully crafted to be mostly stateless, but we need them sometimes. (mostly string literal) Lexer searches forward to find nearest `PushState`.
+Of course this can be easily cached.
+Then we go forward, until we have a unchanged span. (same text, same token type)